HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 That being said PHP 7’s performance was almost at the same level as HHVM for the Site load time test.
 PHP 7 also performed better in terms of the number of queries executed per second.

 In my opinion, it comes down to what your requirements are.
-If you have a multi-core server that can handle HHVM without crashing or have a site which might have a large amount of concurrent hits, then it would perform better for you.
-If you are looking for a stable WordPress platform for the future, which performs better than PHP 5, then you should go for PHP 7.
-I won’t be surprised if PHP 7 catches up to HHVM or even surpasses it’s performance in the coming days
+If you have a multi-core server that can handle HHVM without crashing or have a site that might have a large number of concurrent hits, then it would perform better for you.
+If you are looking for a stable WordPress platform for the future, that performs better than PHP 5, then you should go for PHP 7.
+I won’t be surprised if PHP 7 catches up to HHVM or even surpasses its performance in the coming days

 16 Replies to “HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)”